When are registers taken?

 • Current legislation does not allow any absence due to holiday during term time unless there are extenuating circumstances when it will be at the discretion of the Head or Deputy Head Teacher.

-• Any parent wishing to request leave of absence in extenuating circumstances will need to apply in writing to the Headteacher.
-Please email any request to enquiries@trinityacademybristol.org.
+• Any parent wishing to request a leave of absence in extenuating circumstances will need to apply through this Absence request form.
+Please email any questions to attendance@trinityacademybristol.org.
 Requesting a leave of absence does not mean that the absence will be automatically authorised.
 Parent/Carer should submit the Absence request forms as soon as leave is anticipated; and wherever possible, at least four weeks before the absence.

 • If a parent/guardian takes a student out of school on holiday during term time and that absence is unauthorised for 8 or more continuous sessions, the school will request a Penalty Notice be issued by the local authority.